 However, God has taught me to not resent my desires, but rather expand my dreams to glorify Him with my money making instincts.
 He has shown me how impact and income are interconnected and honestly now I feel a responsibility to maximize my talents and resources to create wealth in a way that glorifies Him in the process AND in the way I steward it.

-Are you are at a place where you believe that money is a valuable resource and you recognize the importance of expanding your income with your impact.
-Have you decided to pursue wealth for God's glory?
+Are you are at a place where you believe that money is a valuable resource?
+Are you in a season where God has called you to expand your impact and income for His glory?

 If so, these 6 principles will shine line on how to create wealth while establishing healthy boundaries that keep you in alignment with God’s Word.